gristlabs/grist-help/help/access-rules.md

 In the `Rules for table Orders` group, click the three-dot icon (...), and select `Add Default Rule` to add a rule that isn't limited to specific columns.
 Let's deny access to all rows for non-Owners as a starting point, then add back in the ones we want.
-We can do that with the condition `user.Access != "owners"` with `Deny All` permissions.
+We can do that with the condition `user.Access != OWNER` with `Deny All` permissions.
 Then, we add another default rule by clicking `+`, and add the condition `user.Team.Role == rec.Stage`.
 The `rec` variable allows us to express rules that depend on the content within a particular record.